 - NonProfit Pro

-He received his doctorate degree from West Virginia University with an emphasis on education administration, master’s degree from Marshall University with an emphasis in public administration and a bachelor’s degree from West Virginia University in business administration, with an emphasis in marketing/management.
-He has also done post graduate work at the University of Louisville.
+He received his doctorate degree from West Virginia University with an emphasis on education administration plus a dissertation on donor characteristics.
+He received a master’s degree from Marshall University with an emphasis on public administration plus a thesis on annual fund analysis.
+He secured a bachelor’s degree (cum laude) with an emphasis on marketing/management.
+He has done post graduate work at the University of Louisville.